vivid-planet/comet/.changeset/strong-onions-cough.md

 "@comet/admin": major
 ---

-Add the `FinalFormChooseFile` component to allow picking files and using drag-and-drop to upload files
+Add the `FinalFormFileSelect` component to allow picking files and using drag-and-drop to upload files